Registration for the 2020 HEDS Senior Survey is now closed.

 There are two versions of the survey: the standard version and a longer version, which includes questions about students’ satisfaction with the quality of their advising, in- and out-of-classroom experiences, campus services and facilities, and campus life.

-You can administer the HEDS Senior Survey for a 3−6 week period.
-The survey must begin within the last 6 weeks of seniors’ final term, so the earliest possible start date is 6 weeks prior to the last day of spring classes at your institution.
-Survey administrations must be completed by 2 weeks after the last day of spring classes.
+You can administer the HEDS Senior Survey for a 3- to 6-week period.
+The survey must begin within the last 6 weeks of seniors’ final term, so the earliest possible start date is six weeks prior to the last day of spring classes at your institution.
+Survey administrations must be completed by two weeks after the last day of spring classes.

-You must register at least 3 weeks prior to the date on which you plan to begin administering the survey.
+You must register at least three weeks prior to the start date of your survey.

 Suhua Dong, Gettysburg College